oscarvantol/oscarvantol.github.io/blog-azure-functions-in-.NET5.md

 ## Whats the catch?
 It will definitely take some time to upgrade your functions, the leap might be even bigger than going from v1 to v2.
 The new model makes a lot of sense, feels clean and light weight but is also not as mature yet.
 A lot of features that we are used to are not there yet.
 The main branch is moving pretty fast and apis are being opened up for all kinds extensibility, be sure to monitor that.

  The elephant in the room is most definitely Durable Functions.
 The design of DF and rich bindings rely on the tight coupling that we no longer have.
-It is on the roadmap to get this back but this will take some time because in November there is another LTS release where the team needs to focus on because the class library model will be supported in .NET 6.
+It is on the roadmap to get this back but this will take some time.
+In November there is a .NET LTS release where the class library model needs to be supported.
+After the .NET 6 release the team will focus on getting DF in by .NET 7.

 ## What should I do?
 The new model is the future of Azure Functions for .NET and I would recommend getting some experience with it, but be aware it is not ready yet for all workloads.
 Early adopters and teams that thrive on the edge of chaos will be fine with juggling different models at the same time.
-But if you move a bit more carefully or  rely on Durable Functions you have years of support ahead going from .NET core 3.1 to .NET 6.
+But if you move a bit more carefully or rely on Durable Functions you still have years of support ahead going from .NET core 3.1 to .NET 6.

-## Show me how
+## Show me how!
 If you want to get started, go to this [readme](https://github.com/Azure/azure-functions-dotnet-worker/blob/main/README.md) on GitHub.
 In the same repository you can find a lot of [Samples](https://github.com/Azure/azure-functions-dotnet-worker/tree/main/samples) that the team created.

 > Be sure to check the [Known issues](https://github.com/Azure/azure-functions-dotnet-worker/wiki/Known-issues) prevent frustration.